learn-co-curriculum/sql-select-and-update/README.md

 ```

 We can also use comparison operators, like `<` or `>` to select specific data.
 Let's give it a shot.
+Run this command in the
-Use the following statement to select the young cats:
+`sqlite` prompt in your terminal to select the young cats:

 ```sql
 SELECT * FROM cats WHERE age < 2;